netidx/netidx-book/src/administration/admin.md

 # The `netidx admin` Tool

-Every netidx install is shaped by a small handful of JSON files — the client config, the resolver-server config, a permissions file, and (for TLS deployments) some keys and certificates.
-You can write all of this by hand, and the [Configuration](./configuration.md) chapter shows you the schema, but in practice the supported way to stand up and run netidx is `netidx admin`.
+Every netidx install is shaped by a small handful of JSON files—the client config, resolver-server config, permissions, and, for TLS deployments, keys and certificates.

+**`netidx admin` is completely optional.** Resolvers, publishers, and subscribers neither require nor speak to it during normal data-plane operation.
+You may build and maintain a deployment entirely by editing those configuration files.
+The [Configuration](./configuration.md) chapter documents that interface.

+When you do choose the admin plane, `netidx admin` is the supported tool for generating those files, managing certificates, and coordinating changes across machines.

 It brings the whole admin plane together:

-- **templated installs** that lay down a self-consistent set of files for a known role — workstation, network resolver, publisher host — and register the OS service that brings the node up on boot,
+- **templated installs** that lay down a self-consistent set of files for a known role—CA, workstation, network resolver, or publisher host—and register the OS service that brings the node up on boot,
 - a **certificate authority** and an enrollment workflow for TLS deployments,
-- **remote cluster administration** — approving new members, editing permissions, restarting a resolver — over the network, with no SSH, and
+- **remote administration** — approving new members, editing permissions, restarting a resolver — over the network, with no SSH, and
 - **editors** for the individual config files that validate before they save.

 This chapter is the map.
-The workflows themselves get their own chapters ([installing a role](./configuration.md), [TLS and the CA](./tls.md), [authorization](./authorization.md), [admin-plane security](./security.md), and [controller recovery](./backup_recovery.md)); here we cover the *shape* of the tool and the two ways you drive it.
+The workflows themselves get their own chapters ([installing a role](./configuration.md), [TLS and the CA](./tls.md), [authorization](./authorization.md), [admin-plane security](./security.md), and [CA recovery](./backup_recovery.md)); here we cover the *shape* of the tool and the two ways you drive it.

 ## Two faces, one program